What Joe Biden's Election Means For Abortion Rights

 A history that long predates Trump

-Gretchen Borchelt, of the National Women's Law Center, said Biden will take office at a "crisis moment" for abortion access to abortion.
+Gretchen Borchelt, of the National Women's Law Center, said Biden will take office at a "crisis moment" for abortion access.
 Borchelt said that's not solely attributable to Trump; it's the culmination of decades of effort by groups who've worked to restrict the procedure at the state level.

 "And so we need this [Biden] administration to recognize that crisis and take steps not only to undo what the Trump administration did, which was add more and more restrictions, but actually to move us forward and get us to a better place than we have been," Borchelt said.